-Wildlife disease and damming o water regulation are driving down the quality of wetlands most.
+Wildlife disease and damming or water regulation are driving down the quality of wetlands most.

-From May to December 2020, citizen scientists assessed their local wetland, to help this global survey, run by WWN, the Society of Wetland Scientists, Cobra Collective, and the Wildfowl and Wetlands Trust.
+From May to December 2020, citizen scientists assessed their local wetland, to help this global survey, run by WWN, the Society of Wetland Scientists, Cobra Collective, Charles Sturt University, and the Wildfowl and Wetlands Trust.